fitforecommerce/fitforecommerce.github.io/about.md

 <hr>

 ## Site design
-This site was created using the [clean blog theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) by BlackrockDigital - Copyright (c) 2013-2016 Blackrock Digital LLC.
+The design of this site is based on the [clean blog theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) by BlackrockDigital - Copyright (c) 2013-2016 Blackrock Digital LLC.